-Activities including introduction of new equipment and R&D for the benefit of 3Rs; purchasing new equipment; R&D to streamline energy use; and overseas project to restraint CO2 emission caused by energy consumption in view of energy saving, are eligible to receive support system such as low interest loan, guarantee of liabilities and special cases applied to medium and small size companies on the premise that such an activity satisfies a certain degree of requirements.
+Activities including introduction of new equipment and R&D for the benefit of 3Rs; purchasing new equipment; R&D to streamline energy use; and overseas project to restraint CO2 emission caused by energy consumption in view of energy saving, are eligible to receive support system such as guarantee of liabilities and special cases applied to medium and small size companies on the premise that such an activity satisfies a certain degree of requirements.

-5 Environmental community business
+5 Environmental community business Project

-Discover the environmental community business in which local industries and citizens cooperate through public invitation and support them to launch and grow their business as a role model business.
+Discover the environmental community business in which local industries and citizens cooperate through public invitation and support them to launch and grow their business.